-We chose to stay in a cottage on the North York Moors for our Easter holidays this year.
+We chose to stay in a cottage on the North Yorkshire Moors for our Easter holidays this year.
 It’s a place that’s close to our hearts.
-Mr P grew up on the coast, where the moors meet the sea, at Robin Hood’s Bay.
+Mr P grew up on the Yorkshire coast, where the moors meet the sea, at Robin Hood’s Bay.
 His parents moved down south 6 years ago, so the last time we visited this part of the world properly was when the 7yo was only 18 months old, and the 5yo was a speck in my tummy!
-It was about time that we showed them the glories of the moors and the stunning coastline…and caught up with a few friends along the way.
+It was about time that we showed them the glories of the Yorkshire moors and the stunning coastline…and discovered some great kid-friendly activities in North Yorkshire.

 The weather was kind for a couple of days until the fog descended, and then it was bitterly cold, and all those views that the area is quite rightly famous for disappeared from view.
 But it didn’t rain much, and that makes a real difference when you’ve kids to entertain, and a dog who can’t really go to indoor attractions.

-So, bearing all of that in mind, here are our top ten dog-friendly activities to do with active kids in North Yorkshire:
+So, bearing all of that in mind, here are our top ten dog-friendly and kid-friendly activities in North Yorkshire:

 - Explore the narrow steep streets and glorious beach of Robin Hood’s Bay.
 This is the village where the moors almost tumble into the sea.
 From the car park at the top, and the Victoria Hotel (and pub) you are treated with a stunning view across to the cliff at Ravenscar – well that is if it isn’t covered in a sea fret, or fog, as it was on our visits this year!
 The little village is built on a steep hill, a stream rushing alongside the road before it disappears into a tunnel.
 Cottages and pubs are tucked into nooks and crannies, crammed together.
 A few shops line the road down to the slipway to tempt the visitors…but the real draw is the beach.
 At low tide the sand stretches for miles, and the grey rocky scars, covered with slippery seaweed, reach out like fingers into the sea.
 It’s a good beach for fossil-hunting too.
 Without trying particularly hard we found three good examples, including a rather lovely ammonite which the 7yo proudly took to school on our return.
 It’s a steep climb on the way up.
 The dog, with his four-wheel drive, definitely had the advantage.